Save $200 when you spend $975 at Saatva.com

 All of the interior layers of the Botanical Bliss are composed of natural latex.
 This latex, made with the Dunlop process, is certified organic by the rigorous Global Organic Latex Standard (GOLS).
 The 10-inch version of this mattress has nine total inches of latex divided equally between three layers.
 9-inch and 12-inch versions offer different interior layering arrangements.

 Latex earns acclaim as a mattress material because it has the ability to conform to the body and relieve pressure while simultaneously providing a high degree of bounce.
 This makes it easy to move on a latex bed, which is ideal for combination sleepers and for couples who prioritize a mattress that is good for intimate activities.

 As an added benefit, latex retains little heat, and the temperature regulation of the mattress is enhanced even further by the breathable cotton and wool materials in its cover.
 Both the cotton and wool are certified organic by the Global Organic Textile Standard (GOTS).

-The Botanical Bliss is offered in two firmness levels: Medium (5) and Firm (7).
-Most shoulder pain sufferers do best with the Medium, but back and stomach sleepers lean toward the Firm.
+The Botanical Bliss is offered in two firmness levels: medium firm (6) and Firm (7).
+Most shoulder pain sufferers do best with the medium firm, but back and stomach sleepers lean toward the firm.